 Since you are interested in passing on family wealth, then you likely have a fairly good understanding of personal finance.
 Make it a priority to pass this knowledge down to your kids.
-This knowledge will be the best way to build and protect generational wealth.
+It will be the best way to build and protect wealth.

 How to pass on generational wealth

-After you build the assets, you’ll need to create a plan to pass them along to the next generation.
-Here’s what you will need to do to ensure a smooth ride for your assets as they transition to the next generation.
+Now you know how to build wealth and the generational wealth meaning, but you’ll also need to create a plan to pass it along.
+Here’s what you will need to do to ensure a smooth ride for your financial assets as they transition to the next generation.

 Create an estate plan

 An estate plan is absolutely essential to securing an easy transition of your assets.
 The larger your estate, the more complicated this plan will become.
 At any stage, I would recommend consulting an attorney about how to create your estate plan.

 The plan will vary widely based on your goals and assets.
 With the expertise of a legal professional, you can craft a plan that will allow for your assets to move through to your kids with minimal headaches.